Williston Herald

-The Williston Herald is a 3-day-per-week newspaper printed in Williston, North Dakota.
+The Williston Herald is a weekly newspaper printed in Williston, North Dakota.
 The Herald is the official newspaper of Williams County, North Dakota and the main newspaper covering northwestern North Dakota and northeastern Montana.
-The newspaper is printed on Mondays, Wednesdays and Sundays.
+As of Oct.
+5, 2024, the newspaper is printed every Saturday.

-The Williston Herald also includes the Plains Reporter, a weekly publication distributed throughout northwestern North Dakota and northeastern Montana.
+The Williston Herald also included the Plains Reporter, a weekly publication distributed throughout northwestern North Dakota and northeastern Montana.
+The Plains Reported ceased in 2023.

 The Herald employs approximately 12 employees.
 The Herald used to employ more than 60 carriers and motor route drivers, but no longer delivers newspapers.
 They are mailed to subscribers.